Even before the pandemic, retailers often asked me how to increase foot traffic in a retail store.

-In my last book, The Retail Doctor’s Guide To Growing Your Business (Wiley) I detailed several ways to attract more customers.
-I told you to clean out your windows, to increase your signage, to repaint, and to sweep off your sidewalks and parking lots throughout the day.
+In my book, The Retail Doctor’s Guide To Growing Your Business (Wiley), I detailed several ways to attract more customers.
+I told you to clean out your windows, increase your signage, repaint, and sweep off your sidewalks and parking lots throughout the day.
 These are basic but often forgotten ways to attract more people to your store.

 And every business wants more...

 Here’s the thing, when you're looking for how to sell more, you have to go out of your way before shoppers will go out of theirs.

 That means you also need to create great in-store experiences and use new marketing ideas to increase your customers.